bkayratkyzy/Monte_Carlo_Simulations/README.md

 ![correlations.png](Images/correlations.png)

-3. Over the long-term time there is variability in returns suggesting good sector selection can increase performance.
+3. Over the long-term there is variability in returns suggesting good sector selection can increase performance.

 Poor performance -Energy